 The Granger Bros

 In 2009, director Quentin Tarantino chose the Granger Bros’ Pulp Fiction spoof “Quarter Pounder with Cheese” as the winner of MTV’s Bastardize Tarantino contest.
-Following this success, the brothers raised over $10,000 in one of Indie-GoGo’s earliest crowd funding campaigns for their 2010 TV pilot “The Charlie Da Clown Show” which can be seen on Will Farrell’s “Funny or Die” site along with their follow-up “Crazy Dracula Spring Break Weekend.”
+Following this success, the brothers raised close to $15,000 in one of Indie-GoGo’s earliest crowd funding successes for their 2010 TV pilot “The Charlie Da Clown Show”, which can be seen on Will Farrell’s “Funny or Die” along with their follow-up “Crazy Dracula Spring Break Weekend”.

-In their spare time, Matt & Mikey enjoy long discussions about “whose fault it is”, painting self portraits with watercolors and imagining a future where we will all live in perfect harmony with our robotic overlords.
+In their spare time, Matt and Mikey enjoy long discussions about “whose fault it is”, painting self-portraits with watercolours and imagining a future where we will all live in perfect harmony with our robotic overlords.